pmq20/node-packer/node/doc/api/documentation.md

 pages (short for manual pages) which describe how the syscalls work.

 **Caveat:** some syscalls, like lchown(2), are BSD-specific.
-That means, for example, that `fs.lchown()` only works on Mac OS X and other BSD-derived systems, and is not available on Linux.
+That means, for example, that `fs.lchown()` only works on macOS and other BSD-derived systems, and is not available on Linux.

-Most Unix syscalls have Windows equivalents, but behavior may differ on Windows relative to Linux and OS X. For an example of the subtle ways in which it's sometimes impossible to replace Unix syscall semantics on Windows, see [Node issue 4760](https://github.com/nodejs/node/issues/4760).
+Most Unix syscalls have Windows equivalents, but behavior may differ on Windows relative to Linux and macOS.
+For an example of the subtle ways in which it's sometimes impossible to replace Unix syscall semantics on Windows, see [Node issue 4760](https://github.com/nodejs/node/issues/4760).